 You might not think about a traumatic event in your life for months or even years.
 Suddenly, you get flashbacks, nightmares, and panic attacks that make it feel like it just happened yesterday.
-At Wellness Road Psychology, in New York City’s Financial District, Philip Glickman, PsyD, provides counseling and other treatment to help you work through your trauma and manage the symptoms of post-traumatic stress disorder (PTSD).
-Call or click to book your PTSD consultation with Dr. Glickman today
+At Wellness Road Psychology, with two locations in Dobbs Ferry, New York, and New York City’s Financial District, Philip Glickman, PsyD, and Jaime Karia, LCSW, provide counseling and other treatments to help you work through your trauma and manage the symptoms of post-traumatic stress disorder (PTSD).
+Call or click to book your PTSD consultation at Wellness Road Psychology today.

 Post-traumatic stress disorder (PTSD) is a condition that appears after you experience a life-altering event that left you in a state of shock or terror.
 While many people associate PTSD with military service because of the high rates of the disorder among veterans, anyone who has trauma in their past can develop PTSD as a result.
 Traumatic events that can cause PTSD down the road include: